 Dr. Payton zealously believes that having respected leadership teams that represent a broad and strategic “intersection” of the world’s population is critical to navigating the increasing diversity and global integration of the 21st century technology workforce.
 In Leveraging Intersectionality, she launches a new and fresh way of having an open dialogue and creating a mutual understanding around the clearly positive and productive ways Leveraging Intersectionality or LI can benefit everyone.
 Dr. Payton calls them “Points of LI Exploration” and “Points of LI Action.”
 This overt and positive approach has the potential to transform not only the way we think about inclusion but also the way we think about talent management, development, engagement and leadership.

-For more information on the book, book tours and speaking engagements, contact Connie Hawkins at email@example.com.
-Read about her conversation on Leveraging Intersectionality and science, technology, engineering and mathematics (STEM).
+Read about her conversation on Leveraging Intersectionality (via Richer Press) and science, technology, engineering and mathematics (STEM).
 She concluded by stating: